stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 ## Algebraic Data Types

-For simple algebraic data types, Idris2 uses the same syntax as Haskell.
+For simple algebraic data types, Idris uses the same syntax as Haskell.
 Below is a simple enum type for genders:

 ```idris